Rise of the Northstar: 2017–2021: The Legacy of Shi and Live in Paris

+2022–present: Hiatus and Showdown and Chapter 4: Red Falcon Super Battle!
+Neo Paris War!!

+In February 2022, the band went on a hiatus following allegations of domestic violence against their bassist, Fabien Lahaye.
+The band had indicated that Lahaye had initiated legal proceedings.
+In December 2022, the band returned with the announcement of a new single, to be released in January 2023.
+They also announced a new line-up, with a photo showing Vithia, Eva-B and Air One, along with new bassist Alexis "Yoru" Lieu and drummer Kevin "Phantom" Foley, both of metal band Hjelvik, the solo band of former Kvelertak vocalist Erlend Hjelvik.

 Rise of the Northstar announced on January 20, 2023, that their third studio album would be called Showdown, set to be released on April 7.
 That same day, they also released the music video for new single "One Love".

+Rise of the Northstar announced on September 4, 2025, that their fourth studio album would be called Chapter 4: Red Falcon Super Battle!
+Neo Paris War!!, set to be released on November 14, 2025, which would include three previously released singles "Neo Paris", "Back 2 Basics" and "A.I.R.
+Max".

 Musical style, influences, and lyrical themes

 Rise of the Northstar's musical style blends 90's New York hardcore with metal, hip-hop elements and Japanese pop culture, a mixture that the band itself calls as "crossover".
 The band are influenced by metal groups such as Rage Against the Machine, Slayer, Suicidal Tendencies, Machine Head, Pantera, and Biohazard, along with hip-hop acts Wu-Tang Clan, Onyx and Mobb Deep.
 Their lyrics speak about the reality of the band's lives through manga references, especially Fist of the North Star, Dragon Ball, Akira, Rookies and Great Teacher Onizuka.

 Image

 During the Demonstrating My Saiya Style and Welcame cycles, band members wore Japanese school uniforms gakuran with furyo (juvenile delinquent) style onstage: shorter jackets, huge pants and sneakers, which is totally forbidden at school in Japan.
 According to vocalist Vithia, "In some shōnen manga, you’ll see that furyos live their lives by their own rules, omitting the world around ’em.
 They run their lives as they want to, not as the society they live in would like!
 ROTNS is about that and our uniforms means that we are all five united with the same goals and against all the established code in this scene.
 We have our own codes, own rules, we create our own way".
 Currently, the band wears an original black uniform which has plenty of hints to shōnen manga that the band grew up with.